 Predation and perceived risk of predation in Lapwings

-Students from the University of East Anglia and conservation organisations such as the RSPB Centre for Conservation Science benefit greatly from applied conservation research by MSc students.
-Two recent papers, reporting on projects by Sam Leigh and Nik Bertholdt, focus on risks and perceived risks to nesting Lapwings.
+Conservation organisations such as the RSPB Centre for Conservation Science benefit greatly from applied conservation research by MSc students from the University of East Anglia.
+Two papers, published in 2016, report on projects by Sam Leigh and Nik Bertholdt that focus on risks and perceived risks to nesting Lapwings.

 Lapwings – a diminishing asset